 The selection process: How to choose your breast implants

 You likely already know that there are two primary types of breast implants: saline and silicone.
 However, there are also different shapes, sizes and textures, and firmness levels available.
-Breast augmentation is a highly customizable procedure and every choice you make will impact a host of factors, including:
+Our breast augmentation in Portland, Oregon, is a highly customizable procedure and every choice you make will impact a host of factors, including:

 - The placement of your implant (above or below the muscle)